silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/01_RestfulService.md

 # Restful Service

-[api:RestfulService] is used to enable connections to remote web services through PHP's `curl` command.
+[RestfulService](api:RestfulService) is used to enable connections to remote web services through PHP's `curl` command.
 It provides an interface and utility functions for generating a valid request and parsing the response returned from the web service.

 <div class="alert" markdown="1">